|

 Meditation for health purposes is a mind-body practice in complementary and alternative medicine (CAM).
 There are many types of meditation, most of which originated in ancient religious and spiritual traditions.
 Generally, a person who is meditating uses certain techniques, such as focusing attention (for example, on a word, an object, or the breath); a specific posture; and an open attitude toward distracting thoughts and emotions.
 Meditation can be practiced for various reasons--for example, with an intent to increase physical relaxation, mental calmness, and psychological balance; to cope with one or more diseases and conditions; and for overall wellness.

+The term meditation refers to a group of techniques, most of which started in Eastern religious or spiritual traditions.
+These techniques have been used by many different cultures throughout the world for thousands of years.
+Today, many people use meditation outside of its traditional religious or cultural settings, for health and wellness purposes.
 In meditation, a person learns to focus his attention and suspend the stream of thoughts that normally occupy the mind.
 This practice is believed to result in a state of greater physical relaxation, mental calmness, and psychological balance.
 Practicing meditation can change how a person relates to the flow of emotions and thoughts in the mind.

 Most types of meditation have four elements in common: